3DOM-FBK/deep-image-matching/README.md

 **replace** `/home/username/data` (on Linux) or `D:\data` (on Winows) with the desired path for mounting a shared volume between the local OS and the docker container.
 Make sure to use absolute paths.
 This folder will be used to store alll the input data (images) and outputs.

 Include the `--detach` option to run the container in background and/or `--rm` to remove container on exit.
-If you have more than one running container, you can remove `--name running-deep-image-matching`.

 Once the container is running, you can then open the repo cloned inside the container directly in VSCode using `ctrl+alt+O` and selecting the option "attach to running container" (make sure to have the Docker extension installed in VSCode), then enjoy!